Bootstrapping the Cross-Validation Estimate: Introduction

-Realizing this fact, it is important to derive and estimate the distribution of this statistic so that we may (1) understand what population parameter the cross-validation procedure estimates and (2) attach an appropriate uncertainty measure to the cross-validation estimate \cite{bayle2020cross, lei2020cross, yousef2021estimating}.
-For the simple case of large sample size and small number of parameters, the asymptotic distribution of the cross-validation estimator has been studied in depth \cite{dudoit2005asymptotics, tian2007model, jiang2008estimating, ledell2015computationally}.
-For example, when the model training and validation are based on the same loss function, the cross-validation estimator is asymptotically Gaussian \cite{dudoit2005asymptotics}.
-A computationally efficient variance estimator for the cross-validated area under the ROC curve has also been proposed, if the parameters used in the classifier are estimated at the root $n$ rate \cite{ledell2015computationally}.
-More recently, Bayle et al. have established the asymptotic normality of general $K$-fold cross-validated prediction error estimates and proposed a consistent variance estimator under a set of stability conditions \cite{bayle2020cross}.
-The learning algorithm can be general and flexible, but the error estimate in the validation set needs to be in the form of sum of identically independent distributed random elements.
-The validity of their proposed variance estimate requires that the variation from model training is dominated by that in estimating the prediction error in the testing set.
-Along a similar line, Austern and Zhou (2020) have also studied the asymptotic distribution of $K$ fold cross-validation estimates allowing $K$ increases with the sample size \cite{austern2020asymptotics}.
-The proposed variance estimator is very similar to that in \cite{bayle2020cross}.
-Asymptotic normality of the cross-validation estimator has been established when the prediction model is trained on the same loss as is used for evaluation, the same case as in \cite{dudoit2005asymptotics}.
-A nested cross-validation method has been introduced to automatically quantify the uncertainty of the cross-validation estimate and construct confidence intervals for the model performance \cite{bates2021cross}.
-The key is to use an additional loop of cross-validations to correct the finite-sample bias of the variance estimator proposed in \cite{bayle2020cross, austern2020asymptotics}.
-However, this method still requires specific forms for the performance measure of interest and may not be applicable in certain applications.
+Realizing this fact, it is important to derive and estimate the distribution of this statistic so that we can (1) understand the population parameter the cross-validation procedure estimates and (2) attach an appropriate uncertainty measure to the cross-validation estimate \citep{bayle2020cross, lei2020cross, yousef2021estimating}.
+For the simple case of large sample size and small number of parameters, the asymptotic distribution of the cross-validation estimator has been studied in depth \citep{dudoit2005asymptotics, tian2007model, ledell2015computationally}.
+For example, when model training and validation are based on the same loss function, the cross-validation estimator is asymptotically Gaussian \citep{dudoit2005asymptotics}.
+A computationally efficient variance estimator for the cross-validated area under the ROC curve has also been proposed, when the parameters used in the classifier are estimated at the root $n$ rate \citep{ledell2015computationally}.
+More recently, Bayle et al. have established the asymptotic normality of general $K$-fold cross-validated prediction error estimates and proposed a consistent variance estimator under a set of stability conditions \citep{bayle2020cross}.
+The learning algorithm can be general and flexible, but the error estimate in the validation set needs to be in the form of a sum of identically independent distributed (i.i.d.) random elements.
+The validity of their proposed variance estimate requires that the variation from model training is dominated by that in estimating the prediction error based on testing data.
+Following a similar line, Austern and Zhou (2020) have also studied the asymptotic distribution of the $K$ fold cross-validation estimator, allowing $K$ to increase with the sample size \citep{austern2020asymptotics}.
+The regularity conditions for studying the $K$ fold cross-validation estimate proposed by \citet{austern2020asymptotics} are substantially more general than those in previous work, but can be difficult to verify in specific applications.
+Furthermore, the proposed variance estimator relies on a nested cross-validation procedure with leave-one-out cross-validation as the bottom layer and can be very difficult to compute for some applications.
+A more computationally manageable nested cross-validation method has been proposed recently to automatically quantify the uncertainty of the cross-validation estimate and construct confidence intervals for the model performance \citep{bates2021cross}.
+The key is to use an additional loop of cross-validations to correct the finite-sample bias of the variance estimator proposed in \citet{bayle2020cross} and \citet{austern2020asymptotics}.
+However, this method still requires specific forms for the performance measure of interest.